Caffe Bene

 Caffe Bene is a coffeehouse chain based in Seoul, South Korea.
 It was founded in May 2008 by Sun-Kwon Kim.
 Caffe Bene is the largest coffeehouse chain in South Korea by number of stores.
 As of April 24, 2012, Caffe Bene has 760 outlets in South Korea.
-Caffe Bene made its international debut in New York City in February 2012 and opened the second international store in Beijing, China one month later.
+Caffe Bene made its international debut in New York City in February 2012 and opened the second international store in Beijing one month later.
 Caffe Bene now has 3 outlets in China and has signed with 7 countries to open further stores.
 As of the end of 2013, Caffe Bene's debt ratio was 665 percent and its operating profit ratio was 2 percent.

 As of April 4, 2014, Caffe Bene is operating 945 stores in Korea, 86 in the United States, 283 in China, 1 store in Canada, 5 in Philippines, 5 in Indonesia, 21 in Saudi Arabia, 32 in Mongolia, 2 in Malaysia, and one each in Brunei, Cambodia, Singapore, Japan and Vietnam.
 The number of stores continues to grow.

 In November 2014, Caffe Bene announced plans to open its first drive-through coffeehouse in Little Falls, New Jersey.
 It opened in December 2014.